CarlKho-Minerva/24SUM_Django-Learn/readme.md

 On more programming logic with templates: [Template Tags](https://www.w3schools.com/django/django_template_tags.php)

+> In Django templates, you typically use {{ }} to output variables or expressions.
+When you need to perform logic or control flow, you use {% %}.

-You can also just add external html files via
+You can also just add external html files via include.

 Given
 `<div>HOME | {{ me }} | ABOUT | FORUM | {{ sponsor }}</div>`, you can add withs to use laid out vars: